 What Size Tank Does a Ball Python Need?

 Ball pythons are a shy-and-retiring species, so you wouldn’t want them to feel over-exposed.
 However, this doesn’t mean you should squash them into a small enclosure.
 Instead, provide a reasonably sized vivarium with plenty of places to hide.
+Let’s look at the size requirements based on age:

 |Age of Ball Python||Tank Size and Dimensions|